chromium/chromium/tools/style_variable_generator/README.md

 you can control the switch to dark/light mode, in production always prefer to use the default behavior which will respect operating system level dark mode switches.

+**Debug placeholder**

+`--generator-option 'debug_placeholder=$i18n{CROS_COLORS_DEBUG_OVERRIDES}'`

+Adds the given token to the CSS output.
+Chromium will overwrite this token with the debug color CSS when the file is served and debug colors are enabled.